Master the quality and regulations of you medical device

 - Medical and IVD device regulatory process in practice

-The role of rules and regulations in medical business
+The role of quality and regulations in medical business

 The design and manufacturing of medical devices is way more challenging than engineering work and factory production of e.g. consumer electronics.
 To ensure the safety and effectiveness of medical devices the regulations have to be taken into account throughout the entire medical device life cycle.
 It is mandatory to know and follow the regulations related to each life cycle phase of the product.